Congestion at South China ports worsens on anti-COVID-19 measures

-Ports in Guangdong, including Yantian, Shekou, Chiwan and Nansha, have issued notices this week suspending vessels from entering ports without advance reservations and will only accept bookings for export-bound containers within three to seven days prior to the arrival of vessels.
+Ports in Guangdong, including Yantian here, Shekou, Chiwan and Nansha, have issued notices this week suspending vessels from entering ports without advance reservations and will only accept bookings for export-bound containers within three to seven days prior to the arrival of vessels.

 Major shipping companies have warned clients of vessel delays, changes to port call schedules, and the possibility of skipping some ports altogether.